U.S. Airlines Have Begun Banning Emotional Support Animals

 JetBlue passengers who booked ESA travel before Dec.
 20 for a flight before March 1 will still be able to fly.
 Customers can still fly with their pets on board, but that is limited to only small pets who would substitute for a passenger's carry-on bag.

-The Associated Press reported Friday that United Airlines will also ban emotional support animals.
+The Associated Press reported earlier in January that United Airlines will also ban emotional support animals.
 Effective Monday (Jan.
 11), no passenger could book travel with an ESA, though people who've already bought tickets with ESAs can still fly through Feb.
 28.

 After that, only trained service dogs will be allowed to fly for free in the cabin.
 Passengers will, as with the other airlines, fill out the federal documentation proving that their service dog is trained and suited for air travel.
 Therapy dogs, however, will not count as service dogs.